 Eventually, you’ll hear about many of the coolest.
 Probably in the toy aisle at Target.
 Definitely from a screaming child who doesn’t want to wait until Christmas to own one.
-But just to give you a little heads up before that happens, here are 10 of the top toys from this year’s show.
+But just to give you a little heads up before that happens, here are ten of the top kids toys from the 2017 International Toy Fair.

 Trying to convey the full scope of TOMY/Play Fusion’s new digital-meets-reality, role-playing game in one paragraph is tough, so here are a few abbreviated takeaways.
 One, the ‘smart’ action figures have built-in computers, can talk/vibrate, and interact with the video game on your tablet or smartphone ⏤ put a weapon in the figure’s hand, it shows up on screen.
 Two, the figures can actually be used as controllers to play other on-screen games.
 And three, there’s a 365-card, stand-alone physical game that doesn’t require your tablet at all but can be incorporated into the video game using augmented reality.

 Launched in November by two moms determined “to inspire girls to design, build, and dream,” Wonderhood’s lineup of open-ended, STEM-friendly kits (for ages 4-10) come with illustrated 2-sided plastic building panels/connectors, figurines, and an activity journal.
 So far there’s a Corner Shop and a Grand Hotel (which may or may not be located in Budapest) but the neighborhood is growing: this year they’ll add a Town House (for budding architects who want to focus on high-end residential, naturally) and a 35-piece Pet Place complete with animals and a hamster wheel.